yashagldit/Claude-Code-History-VSCode/README.md

 ### Common Issues

-**"No Claude directory found"**
+**"No Claude or Codex directory found"**
-- Ensure Claude Code CLI is installed and has been used at least once
+- Ensure Claude Code CLI and/or Codex CLI is installed and has been used at least once
-- Check that `~/.claude/projects/` directory exists
+- Check that `~/.claude/projects/` and/or `~/.codex/sessions/` directories exist
-- Manually set the Claude directory in extension settings
+- Manually set the Claude directory in extension settings if using a custom location

 **Sessions not loading**
 - Click "Refresh Sessions" in the panel
-- Check if your Claude directory path is correct in settings
+- Check if your Claude/Codex directory paths are correct in settings
+- Verify that session files exist:
-- Verify that JSONL files exist in your Claude projects folders
+  - Claude: JSONL files in `~/.claude/projects/`
+  - Codex: Session files in `~/.codex/sessions/`

 **Diffs not showing correctly**
 - Ensure the files exist in your current workspace